Get the answers to all your frequently asked questions concerning graduations.

 All students who do not wish to attend a graduation ceremony should apply to graduate in absentia to ensure your parchment is posted to you.

-Please note that you must register to graduate In Absentia by Wednesday 13 October 2021.
 There is no fee to graduate in absentia.

 Your award will be conferred at the appropriate graduation ceremony and will be sent to you by post, after the graduation ceremony.
 Parchments posted to UK addresses will be sent recorded delivery and will require a signature.
 Parchments sent to addresses outwith the UK will be sent by air mail post.
 Please allow 4-6 weeks following graduation for delivery of your parchment.